DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Truly transparent image background without the image frame.
 Overall transparency (but not transparent color?) works.
     - Transparent foreground images for all states and dead keys.
     - Also for dead key state 6/7

-* Multi-Extend!
-E.g., LAlt+Caps triggers NumPad Extend layer; Caps (or LAlt?) holds it.
-(LAlt+Shift+Caps locks/unlocks it?)
-	- Others: Ctrl+Caps(only good w/ RCtrl), AltGr+Caps(good!)..., Alt+AltGr+Caps (fancy)
-	- Wanted: NumPad layer, coding layer (brackets/templates), hotstring layer...
-	- Extend layers defined in a separate file; possibility of separate scan code remaps for these (e.g., AngleWide but mostly not Curl)
-	- Extend "hold": Any of the keys involved in selecting an extend layer could be held to keep that layer?

 * More generic dead key output: Ligatures (important for my Jap layout!
 Also for combining accents and hotstrings)
 	- Selectable mode per key: By Unicode characters, hex or dec (default today).